Haseeb-Qureshi/p2p_assignment/README.md

 * `data (None or int)`: The data in the message payload.
 For `PING`s and `PONG`s, this will be `None`.
 For a PRIME message, the data field will contain the prime number.

 ## Setup (on repl.it)
 It should be simple to run the application on repl.it.
-Just hit the `run ▶` button at the top, which should run the setup script (`bash replit_setup.sh`).
+First navigate to https://repl.it/@nakamoto/p2passignment and hit the `fork` button at the top.
+That will give you your own cloned version of the repo.
+Then hit the `run ▶` button at the top, which should run the setup script (`bash replit_setup.sh`).

 This will launch the P2P dashboard and run 4 node servers in tandem.
-In order to let the frontend speak to the 4 nodes, which are not publicly addressable on the Internet, there's also a simple reverse proxy (it lives in `backendy_stuff/reverse_proxy.py`).
+In order to let the frontend speak to the 4 nodes, which are not publicly addressable on the Internet, it also launches a simple reverse proxy server (which lives in `backendy_stuff/reverse_proxy.py`).
 This makes it so nodes that are running on the repl.it instance's localhost can actually be contacted from your JS frontend.

+From here, you can start writing your server code in `node.py` and re-running the setup script to see how it affects node behavior.

-Once you've edited the server code and want to re-start the nodes, just hit the `restart ⟳` button (or just hit CTRL+C to kill the nodes and run `bash replit_setup.sh`).
+Once you've edited the node code and want to re-start the system, just hit the `restart ⟳` button (or just hit CTRL+C to kill the nodes and run `bash replit_setup.sh`).
 This should restart the setup script.

 *Note that due to constraints of repl.it, the frontend JS code does not get re-compiled in the setup script.
 If you want to edit the frontend code, you will have to do it manually by replacing frontend/dist/main.js with the contents of your updated JS.
 If you need to transpile it first, you can use https://babeljs.io/repl.*